-Some one has said that a Tour Vacation is a house party made up of congenial companions who travel from one scenic high-spot to another.
+of congenial companions who travel from one scenic high-spot to another.
 This is precisely what it is.
 Interesting, cultured people from widely differing localities meet on common ground.
-For the moment their interests are identical-frequently a chance acquaintanceship ripens into a friendship of many years standing.
+For the moment their interests are identical-frequently a chance acquaintanceship ripens into a friendship of many years' standing.

-This is the thirty-seventh year that the Chicago & North Western-Union Pacific Department of Tours has offered its friends and patrons an opportunity to enjoy care-free, economical tour vacations.

-The years mean nothing, but the wealth of experience garnered from these years means everything.
+This is the thirty-eighth year that the Chicago & North Western-Union Pacific Department of Tours has offered its friends and patrons an opportunity to enjoy care-free, economical tour vacations.
+The years mean nothing, but the wealth of experience garnered from these years mean everything.

 Moreover, the vast buying power of two great railroads has resulted in real economies-your vacation dollar buys more.
 And "all-expense" means ALL expense.
 There are no "extras"-every item (except tips for personal service) is included.
 All meals, for example, are included in the cost-you will even receive a refund on dining car meals if you find you have not used the full value of the meal coupon.
-In brief, nothing has been overlooked . . . and you are assured of a quality tour.
+In brief, nothing has been overlooked.
+You are assured of a quality tour.

 And what life-long pleasure it is to go vacation-adventuring the Tour way!
 Stay-at-homes can never know those ecstatic moments that are yours forever once you have experienced them.
-The distant "halloo" across a switchback mountain trail... the mystic spell of the Grand Canyon... your first glimpse of Bryce's exquisite colorings and eerie carvings... the serenity of a sunset in the blue Pacific... the breath-taking surprise you felt as Old Faithful suddenly went into action.
+The distant "halloo" across a switchback mountain trail . . . the mystic spell of the Grand Canyon . . . your first glimpse of Bryce's exquisite colorings and eerie carvings . . . the serenity of a sunset in the blue Pacific . . . the breath-taking surprise you felt as Old Faithful suddenly went into action.

-So re-discover this great and glorious West that lies west of 105° longitude.
-After a year of hard work you owe yourself this vacation treat.
-No amount of reading will make its scenic treasures yours.
-You must see them.
-Then, and only then, will they be yours for all time.
-And to see them right is a specialized assignment that calls for skillful handling and expert direction.
+To see these scenic treasures right is a specialized assignment that calls for skillful handling and expert direction.
 This has been the responsibility of the Department of Tours for more than a third of a century.

-This summer as never before the Department of Tours offers you quality tours at economy prices . . . with fast, splendidly equipped, air conditioned trains to take you to the regions of your choice.
+And this summer, as never before, it offers you quality tours at economy prices . . . with fast, splendidly equipped, air-conditioned trains to take you to the regions of your choice.